-Using the Portal to check enrollment may be more efficient than calling the AVR system or the EVS (although both are available).
+Using the Portal to check enrollment may be more efficient than calling the AVR system or the EVS (although both will still be available).

 Providers will be assigned a unique enrollment verification number for each inquiry.
 Providers can also use the "print screen" function to print a paper copy of enrollment verification inquiries for their records